Nisarg12/Veritas/README.md

 ## About
-Tired of always having to look up different versions of file structures while working with hex?
+Tired of always having to look up different versions of file structures & manually mapping the bytes while working with hex?

 #### Veritas - Veraciously Effective Renderer In-All Typical Artifact Structures
 is an elementary WIP hex **viewer** made for forensicators, which automatically identifies different artifacts and applies the correct template.
 These templates are generated dynamically to accurately highlight data with appropriate color markers.